andreasplesch/QGIS-X3D-Processing/README.md

  -- save as jpg script (probably not useful)
  - color contour option: use 1d texture and generated UVs where U is normalized elevation
- - extrude polygons from vector layer by height attribute or constant
- - need to be in projected crs, then just use first point as reference, and first point geographic coordinates for geolocation
+ - extrude polygons from vector layer by height attribute or constant -- need to be in projected crs, then just use first point as reference, and first point geographic coordinates for geolocation

- ...
+ - GeoLOD option: use gdal tile functionality for both DEM and imagery ...

 ## Examples